lizziew/parquet_pipeline/README.md

 # parquet_pipeline

-If you're stuck at any time, run ```./pipeline.sh help``` to get the help menu.
-You can also refer to this README.
+If you're stuck at any time, run ```./pipeline.sh help``` to get the help menu:

-The commands are:
 ```
+CompressionPipeline
+Usage: ./pipeline.sh [COMMAND] [ARGS]
+Commands:
+help
-help -- prints help menu
+        prints help menu
+gen SF
-gen SF -- generates tpch data with a scale factor of SF
+        generates tpch data with a scale factor of SF
-ctop CSV SCHEMA COMPRESSION -- converts CSV with SCHEMA to parquet with COMPRESSION (none, gzip,or snappy).
-Prints file sizes before and after compression, and compression time.
+ctop CSV SCHEMA COMPRESSION
+        converts CSV with SCHEMA to parquet with COMPRESSION (none, gzip,or snappy)
+        prints file sizes before and after compression, and compression time
+ctoa CSV SCHEMA
+        converts CSV with SCHEMA to arrow
+        prints compression time
+clean
-clean -- removes the checkpoints directory and parquet files
+        removes the checkpoints directory and parquet file
 ```

+You can also refer to this README for examples.

 ## Set up

 **Install Spark**.
 For example, on Ubuntu, download the latest release from http://spark.apache.org/downloads.html and unpack with ```tar -xvf```

+**Install pyarrow**.
+Run ```pip install pyarrow```.

 **Clone the tpch-dbgen repo.** You can use the command ```git clone https://github.com/electrum/tpch-dbgen```.